akarmanov2022/akarmanov2022/index.md

+---
+layout: default
+title: Arseniy Karmanov - Java Developer
+---

 # Hello there! 👋 I'm Arseniy Karmanov

-Welcome to my profile!
-I’m a passionate Java Developer with a strong inclination towards building robust applications using Java and Spring.
+Welcome to my personal website!
+I'm a passionate Java Developer with a strong inclination towards building robust applications using Java and Spring.
 I relish the challenge of solving intricate problems and am always eager to learn and improve my skills by staying updated with the latest technologies.

 ## 🚀 About Me
 - 🔭 Currently working as a **Java Developer**